dcohen-dalton/csx/docs_backup/_sources/assignments/3-projectile/projectile.rst.txt

   #.
 In your existing ``Particle`` object add attributes for ``mass`` and ``radius``.
 Update the constructor accordingly.
   #.
 Write a second ``step()`` method.
   #.
 The second step method should also take :math:`\Delta t` deltaTime as a parameter but also take ``pressure``.
 Pressure is the air or water pressure the particle is travelling through.
 This is a constant that can be looked up.
-E.g. air pressure at 1000 feet above sea level is 1.227 :math:`kg/m^3`.
   #.
 As a first step to finding the effects of pressure, compute the ``weight`` of the particle, using its ``mass`` and the force of gravity.
   #.
 Compute the ``drag``.
 Drag is the force that is opposite the direction of travel and works against its weight.
 It is computed with a combination of ``pressure``, ``mass``, the cross-sectional surface area and a ``drag constant``.
 See complete formula above.
   #.
 Once you know the force of ``drag``, add it to the ``weight`` to get the ``total net force``.